paulstothard/helpful_links/README.md

 - [R CHARTS](https://r-charts.com) - Code examples of R graphs made with base R graphics, ggplot2 and other packages.
 - [rich-iannone/DiagrammeR](https://github.com/rich-iannone/DiagrammeR) - Graph and network visualization using tabular data in R.
 - [seaborn](https://seaborn.pydata.org) - A Python data visualization library that provides a high-level interface for drawing attractive and informative statistical graphics.
+- [simonw/datasette](https://github.com/simonw/datasette) - A tool for exploring and publishing data.
+It helps people take data of any shape or size and publish that as an interactive, explorable website and accompanying API.
 - [slowkow/ggrepel](https://github.com/slowkow/ggrepel) - Provides geoms for ggplot2 to repel overlapping text labels.
 - [smin95/smplot2](https://github.com/smin95/smplot2) - An R package for statistical data visualization that complements ggplot2.
 - [taiyun/corrplot](https://github.com/taiyun/corrplot) - A visual exploratory tool on correlation matrix.